Obstetric cholestasis is a rare condition. It only affects pregnant women. In the UK fewer than 1 in 100 pregnant women will develop it.

 Who gets obstetric cholestasis?

-Obstetric cholestasis occurs in less than 1 in 100 pregnancies in the UK.
-It is more common if you are carrying twins, triplets, or more.
-It is also more common if you are of South Asian origin, when it affects about 1 in 67 pregnancies.
+It is more common if you are from certain ethnic groups, such as South Asians and Araucanian Indians.
+If you are of South Asian origin, it affects about 1 in 67 pregnancies.
 In certain parts of the world, especially in Chile and Bolivia, up to 1 in 20 or more pregnant women develop this condition.
+It is also more common if you are carrying twins, triplets, or more babies.

 Mothers, daughters and sisters of women who have had obstetric cholestasis have a higher than average risk of also being affected when pregnant.
 If you have obstetric cholestasis in one pregnancy, you have a high chance that it will happen again in future pregnancies.